How to integrate AI with Zendesk: A practical guide in 2026

 -

-Define a custom persona: You can control the AI's tone of voice and personality to make sure it sounds like it’s part of your brand.
+Define a custom persona: Control the AI's tone of voice to match your brand's personality.

 -